 One feature that varies quite a bit from jacket to jacket is the sleeve cuffs.
 Typically a model will either have adjustable cuffs with a velcro tab or stretchy, non-adjustable cuffs.
 Of course, there are plusses and minuses to each style.
 The adjustable cuffs can be cinched around the outside of gloves to keep wind and water away from the wrists, but they are harder to fit underneath gloves with long gauntlets.
 The stretch woven cuffs more easily fit with gloves of this style.
 It can be nice not to have to fiddle with the cuff adjustment all the time, but having the option to wear the sleeves either way can be beneficial.

 One other feature that also shows a lot of diversity across jackets is the hood.
 While all but one of our tested shells offered a hood, there was a lot of variation.
 The jackets geared toward sports that involve wearing a helmet, like the Upslope, Dawn Patrol, Adze Hoody, and both Arc'teryx models, all had 2-way adjustability, brims, and extra room to allow unimpeded movement with or without a helmet.
 Some other simpler hoods, like those on the Ascendant still fit over a helmet (albeit snugly) but were only adjustable one-way and didn't have a brim.
 The Moblis offered 2-way adjustability, but it wasn't helmet-compatible.
-And the North Landing was small and didn't adjust at all.

 Some other notable features in our test group included a thumb loop on the Outdoor Research Ascendant and full-on built-in hand warmers on the Charles River Axis.
 The Black Diamond Dawn Patrol and the Patagonia Adze Hoody are both Bluesign approved, an emerging certification for sustainable textile production.